HIPAA certification

 - Prefer providers that support verification and replacement records, not just PDF delivery.

-- For teams, compare admin visibility and renewal tracking before headline seat price.
+- For teams, compare assignment and completion visibility before headline seat price.

 - Treat the certificate as training evidence, not as a shortcut around compliance work.